Sobral de Monte Agraço

 Sobral de Monte Agraço ([suˈβɾal dɨ ˈmõt(ɨ) ɐˈɣɾasu]) is a municipality in the District of Lisbon in Portugal.
-The population in 2011 was 10,156, in an area of 52.10 km².
+The population in 2011 was 10,156, in an area of 52.10 km2.

-The present Mayor is António Lopes Bogalho, elected by the Unitary Democratic Coalition.
+The present Mayor is José Alberto Quintino, elected by the Unitary Democratic Coalition.

 History

 During the Peninsular War, Sobral was on the Lines of Torres Vedras, a line of forts planned by the Duke of Wellington to protect Lisbon.
 In October 1810, a French army led by André Masséna approached the Lines, finding that the Portuguese had subjected the area in front of them to a scorched earth policy.
 After the minor Battle of Sobral on 14 October, the French found they could go no further.
 Charles Oman writes "On that misty October 14th morning, at Sobral, the Napoleonic tide attained its highest watermark."